 I now strongly believe that we have got it all wrong with our existing high carb, low fat guidelines, and we need to rectify this moving forward.
 These days I am a firm “whole-food” advocate; and believe that everyone can benefit from eating in such a way that is low(er) in carbohydrate and higher in healthy fat than our current system guides.

 The precise amounts of carb and fat that people need is on a wide spectrum, and I believe should be personalised to each and every individual.

 This philosophy is ground in good science and logic, and in my opinion the only way forward for nutrition if we want to achieve optimal health and reverse the trend of elevating overweight / obesity and particularly, diabetes stats.

 At AUT, I teach and research nutrition.
-AUT is an organisation that embraces academic freedom and the teaching and research of cutting edge work, no-matter how controversial it may be.
+AUT is an organisation that supports academic freedom and the teaching and research of cutting edge work, no-matter how controversial it may be.
 I teach on the Sport & Recreation Programmes; and my research is conducted out of the Human Potential Centre.
 My research publications can be found in the library tab.